mqhashim/boat_control/README.md

 pip3 install pyproj (requires pip version >= 19.0)
 pip3 install selenium
 ```
-if you have any problems installing pyproj, try updating pip to the latest version
+if you have any problems installing pyproj, try updating pip to the latest version.

 you can check the pip version by running
 ```
 pip3 -V